Our entire network is Type-1 and Type-2 enabled for full vehicle interoperability.

 Parking costs will vary and are set by the management of each car park.
 Some charge points may have completely free parking but based on user feedback, we will be implementing overstay penalties to ensure the charge point is made available for the next user.

 EasyGo offers a range of free to use and pay for use chargers.
 To view pricing information, please login to your EasyGo account and select a charger.
 Once a charger is selected, the pricing information will be displayed.
 Our prices vary significantly as not all chargers are owned by EasyGo.
 Make sure to view pricing information before initiating a session.
-For EasyGo stations, pricing information can be seen below:
+For EasyGo stations, pricing information can be seen on the app.

 All AC charge points have Type 2 sockets.
 This is the European standard.
 EV Drivers must have their own Type 2 male charging cable for the side connected to the charging station and depending on their car, the corresponding female plug.